-We would advocate against the use of other electronical anonymisation as sometimes data is still present.
-If in doubt, manually remove patient identification information prior to use.
+We advocate against using other electronic anonymisation methods as sometimes data is still present.
+If in doubt, manually remove patient identification information before use.

-Video cases - We appreciate that the removal of patient ID may be difficult.
-Therefore advise that the video cases are specifically collected, and the data inputs are made relevant to your cases (E.g. Patient Name could be 'BSE Case 1', Patient Number could be your membership number followed by case number, '1111-1').
+Video cases-We appreciate that removing patient IDs may be difficult.
+Therefore, it is advised that the video cases are specifically collected and the data inputs made relevant to your cases (E.g., the Patient Name could be 'BSE Case 1', and the Patient Number could be your membership number followed by the case number, '1111-1').